atoum/atoum/README.md

 *atoum* also generates code coverage reports, in order to make it possible to supervise unit tests.
 Finally, even though it is developed mainly on UNIX, it can also work on Windows.

-## Why atoum ?
+## Why atoum?

-* *atoum* is really [easy to install](http://docs.atoum.org/en/chapter1.html#Download-Install) : clone it [from github](https://github.com/atoum/atoum), download [its PHAR](http://downloads.atoum.org/) or simply [use composer](https://packagist.org/packages/atoum/atoum);
+* *atoum* is really [easy to install](http://docs.atoum.org/en/chapter1.html#Download-Install): clone it [from github](https://github.com/atoum/atoum), download [its PHAR](http://downloads.atoum.org/) or simply [use composer](https://packagist.org/packages/atoum/atoum),
 * *atoum* provides a high level of security during test execution by isolating each test method in its own PHP process.
-Of course, this feature is available out of the box, no need to install any additional extension;
+Of course, this feature is available out of the box, no need to install any additional extension,
-* *atoum* runs tests in a parallelized environment making the suite run as fast as possible by taking advantage of today's multi-core CPUs;
+* *atoum* runs tests in a parallelized environment making the suite run as fast as possible by taking advantage of today's multi-core CPUs,
 * *atoum* provides a [full-featured set of natural and expressive assertions](http://docs.atoum.org/en/chapter2.html#Asserters) making tests as readable as possible.
 Here is an example:

 ``` php